Gates-funded program will soon offer home-testing kits for new coronavirus

 “Although there’s a lot to be worked out, this has enormous potential to turn the tide of the epidemic,” Dowell said.

-While Public Health – Seattle & King County has confirmed 71 cases and 15 deaths as of Saturday, modeling by Trevor Bedford, a computational biologist at Fred Hutchinson Cancer Research Center, suggests the actual number of infections in the Seattle area is between 500 and 600.
-Unchecked, that is projected to increase to 30,000 by the end of March — underscoring the importance of slowing the spread as quickly as possible, Dowell said.
+While Public Health – Seattle & King County has confirmed 71 cases and 15 deaths as of Saturday, modeling by Trevor Bedford, a computational biologist at Fred Hutchinson Cancer Research Center, estimated on Wednesday that the actual number of cases in the Seattle area was about 600.
+Unchecked, that could theoretically increase to 30,000 by the end of March, Dowell said.
+But steps to slow transmission can significantly reduce the number of new infections, underscoring the importance of acting quickly to protect people from the virus.

 The new effort aims to leverage the formidable resources and expertise of the Gates Foundation, known for fighting disease and epidemics around the globe, to assist local health agencies struggling to keep up with a fast-moving outbreak.
 The Seattle area has emerged as an epicenter of the new disease, with far more cases and deaths than any other U.S. city.